 Have bad service.

-In all seriousness, it's so much more than just customer service -it's every employee in your organization.
 Whether they interface with customers directly or not, they have an impact on customer retention (and revenue).
 Employee engagement equals customer engagement and retention.

 The majority of organizations that have high (over 50%) employee engagement rates retain over 80% of their customers, according to a recent study from Demand Metric.
 Much like the decision between customer acquisition vs customer retention, this one seems painfully easy - "Let's just get those employees motivated!"